nuprl/TypeWeaver/data/README.md

 # README

-There are eight datasets, extracted from the `top1k-plus` dataset:
+There are four datasets, extracted from the `top1k-plus` dataset:

   * `top1k-typed-nodeps`
     * **287** packages that are typed and have no dependencies
   * `top1k-untyped-nodeps`
     * **102** packages that are untyped and have no dependencies
   * `top1k-typed-with-typed-deps`
-    * **90** packages that are typed and all their dependencies are typed
+    * **85** packages that are typed and all their dependencies are typed
   * `top1k-untyped-with-typed-deps`
-    * **41** packages that are untyped and all their dependencies are typed
+    * **40** packages that are untyped and all their dependencies are typed

-Each of the above datasets has a corresponding `-es6` dataset, where the packages have been migrated from CommonJS modules (which use `require` and `module.exports`) to ECMAScript 6 modules (which use `import` and `export`).
+There are **514** packages in total.

+Additionally, each of the above datasets has a corresponding `-es6` dataset, where the packages have been migrated from CommonJS modules (which use `require` and `module.exports`) to ECMAScript 6 modules (which use `import` and `export`).
 This gives us a total of eight datasets.

 `typed` means the package has type definitions in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped)